 The Second Year Project is due in Practicum II.
-The course instructor (secondary reader) will provide the first round of feedback using the Second Year Project Grading Rubric (see APPENDIX VI) to assist the student with addressing areas in need of improvement.
-Students must submit the project to the Practicum II course instructor via email.
+The Practicum II course instructor (secondary reader) will provide the first round of feedback for the preliminary draft using the Second Year Project Grading Rubric (see APPENDIX VI) to assist the student with addressing areas in need of improvement.
+Students must submit the preliminary draft of the project to the Practicum II course instructor via email.

-After the student makes changes based on the first round of feedback, the project will be submitted to the core faculty member (typically the student's advisor) who will serve as the primary reader and will provide the last round of feedback using the Second Year Project

-Grading Rubric (see APPENDIX VI).
-The student shall receive one grading rubric and narrative comments that summarizes the feedback of the two readers.
-The primary reader will determine the final grade.
+After the student makes changes to the preliminary draft based on the first round of feedback provided by the Practicum II instructor, the project will be submitted via email to their advisor, who is typically a core faculty member, and will be designated as the primary reader.
+The student's advisor will provide the last round of feedback using the Second Year Project Grading Rubric (see APPENDIX VI).
+The student shall receive one grading rubric and narrative comments that summarizes the feedback of the their advisor.
+The advisor will determine the final grade.

-Students who do not pass the Second Year Project on the first attempt will be given detailed feedback in mid-late April.
-The revised, final write up is due by the end of the Spring semester as per the deadline established by the Practicum II course instructor.
+Students who do not pass the Second Year Project on the first attempt will be given detailed feedback their advisor in mid-late April.
+The revised, final write up is due by the end of the Spring semester as per the deadline established by the Practicum II course instructor and should be submitted via email to the advisor

-For revisions completed on the first draft, students are required to prepare a cover letter (see 3 below for direction) detailing the revisions.
+For revisions to the first draft, students are required to prepare a cover letter (see 3 below for direction) detailing the revisions and submit it to their advisor via email.
 Students find it useful to prepare a cover letter because it helps them organize their revision.
-The cover letter also helps to ensure that faculty can evaluate if revisions were completed successfully.
+The cover letter also helps to ensure that advisor can evaluate if revisions were completed successfully.
 If the student does not pass by the end of the Spring, they can do formal remediation over the summer, monitored by their advisor.
 However, students should keep in mind that most core faculty do not work between July 1 and the first day of the subsequent fall semester.

-Students must upload the final write up to Onedrive and share the link with the primary reader, Graduate Program Director, and Practicum II course instructor.
-The final write up will be graded by the primary reader only.
+Students must upload the final write up to Qualtrics and notify their advisor, Psy.D.
+Program Director and the Practicum II course instructor.
+The final write up will be graded by the student's advisor only.
 Students will receive grade notification of the final write up by the time final grades are due.
-It is the student's responsibility to submit the final, approved version of the Second Year Project via Qualtrics.
-The link will be sent by July 1.
+It is the student's responsibility to submit the final, approved "clean" version of the Second Year Project via Qualtrics.
+The link (see below) will be sent by April 15 and the final clean version of the Second Year Project will need to be uploaded in Qualtrics by 6/15